 The HE5LE is less balanced than the others Hifiman I’ve heard because of a major dip I hear in the upper-midrange, around 2-4khz.
 As a result, overall tone is a bit V-shaped.
 On some tracks, it sounds very warm, warmer than an HD600 or even a LCD2F.

 Bass is excellent – good slam and full sounding low-end, reaching very very low, with a slight bloom.
 I am not disappointed with the bass of these old HFMs (especially the HE-6), they hit harder than many planars on the market.
+Taut bass with great extension.

 Bass to mids transition is perfect, and midrange sounds linear except that big recession in the presence region, taking away some midrange clarity.
 Lower-treble area (6-7khz) is a bit grating, an annoyance I also find on the HE-6.
 Past that region, treble sounds well behaved, with good (but not ethereal) extension and air.

 Presentation is quite open and wide, and I suspect the withdrawn midrange plays a role in that.
-I like this headphone because, just like the HE500 and HE6, it has a good balance between speed and body.
+I like this headphone because, just like the HE500 and HE6, it has a good balance between speed and punch.
 Decay is not too fast ala Stax, and dynamics are excellent – it does not match the punch of the HE6 but it comes very close.